dereksong01/Something/README.md

 We need to design an algorithm that can find the position of an integer in O(n) runtime, given a 2D array of size n x n, where the integers increase from left to right by row, and increase from top to bottom by column.

 Our Algorithm:
-Step 1) First, compare the target with the bottom left value.
-Step 2) While the index < n, if the target is greater, move to the right.
+Step 1) First, compare the target with the bottom left value. \n Step 2) While the index < n, if the target is greater, move to the right.
 If it is smaller, move up.
         If it finds the target, return the coordinates.
         This repeated until we are out of bounds.